The largest town in the Castel San Niccolò area is surrounded by churches and hills

-The parish church in San Martino a Vado (begun in the 11th century) is worth visiting, being one of the most important romanesque churches in the Casentino area, probably built by the Countess Matilde di Canossa.
-The church has a typical romanesque structure with one nave and two aisles, divided into seven bays by six monolithic coloumns in sandstone, each with different capitals, all built by Lombard craftsmen in the 12th century.
-The detached frescoes that decorate the internal walls come from the parish church of San Niccolò (next to the castle) depicting a crucifixtion and Saint Nicholas with saints (14th century Florentine school).
-On the left wall next to the entrance a 17th century oil painting representing Saint Simon Stock who received a scapular from the Virgin Mary.
+The built-up area of Strada has many things to see and do.
+Visit the parish church of San Martino in Vado (dating from the beginning of the 11th century), one of the most important Romanesque churches in Casentino and supposedly built by Countess Matilda of Canossa.
+The church has a typical Romanesque appearance with three naves and is divided into seven aisles by six pietra serena monolithic columns, each with a capital different from the other; these were completed by skilled workers from 12th century Lombardy.
+The frescoes that decorate the internal walls come from the parish church of St Nicholas adjacent to the castle and they portray a Crucifixion and St Nicholas with saints (from the 14th century Florentine school).
+On the left wall, next to the entrance, there is a 17th century oil on canvas of St Simon Stock receiving a scapular from the Madonna.

 The piazza Matteotti in the centre of town is particularly charming and surrounded by the austere Vettori and Vettori-Tommasi palaces.
 The Logge del Grano, with five spans topped by round arches in pietra serena and covered by an old roof, dominates the square.
 The 16th-century Chapel of the Visitation is on one side; inside, paintings depict the Immaculate crowning of the Saints of Titus (1580) alongside Virgin with Child and Saints (around 1600) by Giovan Francesco Guerrieri.

 Next to the Logge is the former mayoral and council seat, used now as a library.
 Strongly connected to Strada’s history is the “Collegio”, a mighty 18th century structure in the panoramic part of the town immediately above the centre; previously used as a seminary by the Jesuits, then by the Salesians and finally by Fiesole’s diocese.
 Currently it’s partly used as a public residence.